Used Dodge Durango Photo Inspection Guide

 A comprehensive checklist for evaluating used car condition from listing photos.
 Know what to look for before you waste a trip.

-Tire Wear Patterns: What the Rubber Tells You About Alignment, Suspension, and MoreDecode what tire wear patterns reveal: center wear signals overinflation, edge wear underinflation, one-sided wear alignment, cupping suspension problems.
-Repair cost estimates included.
+Tire Wear Patterns: What They Tell You About a CarDecode tire wear: center wear means overinflation, edge wear underinflation, one-sided means alignment, cupping means suspension.
+Repair costs included.

-How to Spot Accident Damage in Photos: 8 Indicators Sellers Hope You MissLearn to identify prior accident damage from listing photos - panel gaps, paint overspray, bumper misalignment, and more.
-Know what each finding means for value.
+Spot Accident Damage in Car Photos: 8 Key SignsIdentify prior accident damage from listing photos: panel gaps, paint overspray, bumper misalignment.
+What each finding means for value.

-Don't overpay for someone else's Dodge DURANGO.
+Don't overpay for someone else's Dodge Durango.